If You Eat Meat, Your Poop Is Killing the Ocean's Coral Reefs

 Nitrogen is an element found in amino acids, the building blocks of protein.
 When we eat meat, a lot of that nitrogen comes out in our poop.
 A new model described in the journal PLOS ONE on Wednesday estimates that human wastewater alone adds 6.8 million tons of nitrogen—close to 14 billion pounds, or the weight of roughly 28 billion hamburgers—into coastal waters each year.
 That’s equivalent to roughly 40 percent of the nitrogen output already associated with agriculture.
 Excessive nitrogen in the water causes algae to bloom quickly, which in turn harms nearby wildlife and the surrounding ecosystems by using up available oxygen, releasing toxins, and driving away other organisms.
 The authors estimate that 58 percent of the world’s coral reefs and 88 percent of seagrass beds are exposed to nitrogen from human waste.
 And the problem will likely get worse as humans continue to eat meat.

 “As people switch to eating animal-based protein diets, we eat more and more nitrogen, and then we excrete almost all of it out,” lead author Cascade Tuholske, a geographer and postdoctoral research scientist at Columbia University’s Earth Institute, told The Daily Beast.
 In a nutshell, he said the findings show, “Hey, you're eating a ton of burgers.
-And some of those ecological impacts are methane emissions, land use change, [agriculture] runoff, but it's also having a huge impact just from our waste water.”
+And some of those ecological impacts are methane emissions, land-use change, [agriculture] runoff, but it's also having a huge impact just from our wastewater.”

 The new model—and a very cool corresponding map—neatly synthesizes complex global data on population, meat consumption, 135,000 watersheds, human access to wastewater services, and how nitrogen moves when it reaches the ocean.
 As a result, the research team can determine what locations are hit hardest by nitrogen from wastewater.